keptn/lifecycle-toolkit/docs/content/en/docs/intro-klt.md

 It validates Keptn metrics using the Keptn Metrics Server, ensuring a healthy environment and confirming software health against SLOs like performance and user experience.

-* For example, KLT can run pre-deployment checks to ensure that your application is ready to be deployed.
+For example: KLT can run pre-deployment checks to ensure that your application is ready to be deployed.
 These checks can include things like linting your code, running unit tests, and scanning for security vulnerabilities.
 KLT can also deploy your applications to a variety of environments, such as production, staging, and